Arech/nntl/README.md

 6. If you have a Matlab installed and want to use `.mat` files to interchange data with the NNTL, then leave the line `#define NNTL_MATLAB_AVAILABLE 1` as is in the `stdafx.h` and see instructions in the `nntl/utils/matlab.h` on how to update solution's build settings.
 If not, change the difinition to the `#define NNTL_MATLAB_AVAILABLE 0` and don't use the `nntl/_supp/io/matfile.h`.
 7. if I didn't forget anything, now you can take a look at the [.\nntl\examples\simple.cpp](https://github.com/Arech/nntl/blob/master/examples/simple.cpp) to see how to build your first feedforward neural network with the NNTL.
 I'll write more about it later.

-Don't hesitate to ask for help, if you are interested.
+The main rule - don't hesitate to ask for help, if you are interested.

 #### Note
 There may be some other projects referenced in the `nntl.sln` solution file, but absent in the distribution, - it's ok, just ignore them.